 Adaptogens generally increase the body's adaptive range - the ability to withstand stress (stress in the broad sense of the word).
 The model adaptogen ginseng and its related eleuterokok (" Siberian ginseng ") are often used in sports.
 They have a number of effects that promote long-term performance, mainly by acting against inflammation and improving muscle regeneration after training.
 But the physiological limits of peak physical performance do not have direct effect ( Engels2001egs ).
 For the same reason, adaptogens in sport are not considered to be doping .

 As the main one for adaptogens, I consider limiting the feeling of fatigue and improving recovery after exercise .
-While we do not seem to be injured during exercise, in fact, our muscles and binders are full of microtargets, which in turn lead to increased tissue stress.
+While we do not seem to get injured during exercise, in fact, our muscles and binders are full of microtargets, which in turn lead to increased strain of tissue.
 Pain after intense exercise is related to the inflammation of the healing microcracks and the anti-inflammatory effects of adaptogens are exerted there .

 The effect of ginseng on physical performance

 Although I believe in publications stating that ginseng does not increase top physical performance ( Engels1997nee , Engels2001egs ), some studies claim otherwise.
-For example, according to Liang2005pns, prolongation of probands during aerobic exercise to exhaustion after 30 days of notoginseng ( Panax notoginseng ) at a dose of 1.35g daily increased by 7 minutes, their blood pressure dropped by 5mmHg and the oxygen consumption decreased by 5l / min during exercise.
+For example, according to Liang2005pns, prolongation of probands during aerobic exercise after exhaustion after 30 days of notoginseng ( Panax notoginseng ) at a dose of 1.35g daily increased by 7 minutes, their blood pressure dropped by 5mmHg and the oxygen consumption during exercise was reduced by 5l / min.
 Bucci2000shh concludes that ginseng is effective when used in a standardized form (ie good quality), sufficient doses (> 1g daily) and for a sufficient time (> 8 weeks).
 According to the Hou2015iib ginsenoside Rg 1 clinical study, long-term administration of the gonadotrophin reduces inflammation and improves the recovery of proband muscles.